TheVikkodamus/DETHKrawl-GB/docs/zine.md

 ### Attack Phase

 - Player declares a target and attack type:
+  - Roll `d20 + STAT`.
+Hit if result ≥ DR.
   - **Melee**: `STR`, or `AGI` if weapon has *Finesse*
   - **Ranged**: `PRE`
-- Roll `d20 + STAT`.
-Hit if result ≥ DR.
+  - In the event of a success, the PC rolls for damage.
+  - GM may roll for armor reduction if the enemy has it and record it.

 ### Defense Phase

 - GM declares enemy attack.
 - Player rolls `d20 + AGI + Armor Bonus`.
-  - On a failure, the attack hits.
+  - In the event of a failure, the enemy's attack successfully hits the player character (PC).
   - Roll any available **Damage Reduction**, subtract from incoming damage.
+PC records the new hit points.

 #### Optional: Quicker Combat